Skip to main content

 Myth: Chastity is Only for Submissive Men

-It's a common fantasy that wearing a chastity device turns a man into a meek, submissive partner.
-In reality, chastity can be just as enticing for confident, assertive men as it is for those who enjoy surrendering control.
-Many couples use chastity as a playful, collaborative tool for building intimacy, not as a one-way ticket to a power-exchange dynamic.
-The real magic is in the trust and anticipation, not in changing who you are.
+The fantasy version has the wearer becoming meek and compliant.
+In reality, chastity works just as well for confident, assertive men as for anyone else.
+Many couples use it as a collaborative tool for building closeness, not as a one-way power exchange.
+The charge comes from trust and anticipation, not from changing who you are.

 Myth: Chastity is About Punishment or Control